slayerjk/go-project-template/README.md

 * log-dir - path to logs dir; default is relative to exe - 'logs_http-param-to-db'
 * keep-logs - number of logs to keep after rotation; default = 7
+* mailingFile - file with mailing settings(uncomment this if needed)

 <h2>Helper packages</h2>